-Get an accurate property valuation from CKP.
+Get a free property valuation from CKP.
 Fill in the form and book a valuation.
 We will then contact you shortly.

-Casey Kennedy Estate Agents are a qualified European Blue Book valuer.
+Casey Kennedy Estate Agents are qualified European Blue Book valuers.

 TEGoVA is The European Group of Valuers Associations.
 The TRV status is the mark of excellence in residential property valuation, demonstrating to international and local clients that the residential valuer is qualified to a consistent high European standard of practice.